mapbox/mapbox-navigation-android/README.md

 ## License of Dependencies

-This SDK uses [Mapbox Navigator](https://github.com/mapbox/mapbox-navigation-android/blob/45b2aeb5f21fe8d008f533d036774dbe891252d4/libandroid-navigation/build.gradle#L47), a private binary, as a dependency.
+This SDK uses [Mapbox Navigator](https://github.com/mapbox/mapbox-navigation-android/blob/master/libandroid-navigation/build.gradle#L61), a private binary, as a dependency.
 The Mapbox Navigator binary may be used with a Mapbox account and under the [Mapbox TOS](https://www.mapbox.com/tos/).
-If you do not wish to use this binary, make sure you swap out this dependency in [libandroid-navigation/build.gradle](https://github.com/mapbox/mapbox-navigation-android/blob/master/libandroid-navigation/build.gradle).
+If you do not wish to use this binary and are using a pre-`1.0` Navigation SDK version, make sure you swap out this dependency in [libandroid-navigation/build.gradle](https://github.com/mapbox/mapbox-navigation-android/blob/master/libandroid-navigation/build.gradle).
 Code in this repo falls under the [MIT license](./LICENSE).